NITR098/AttSwinUNet/README.md

 ## Prepare data and pretrained model

 * [Get pre-trained model in this link] (https://drive.google.com/drive/folders/1UC3XOoezeum0uck4KBVGa8osahs6rKUY?usp=sharing): Put pretrained Swin-T into folder "pretrained_ckpt/"
+For training deep model and evaluating on each data set follow the bellow steps:</br>
+1- Download the ISIC 2018 train dataset from [this](https://challenge.isic-archive.com/data) link and extract both training dataset and ground truth folders inside the `dataset_isic18`. </br>
+2- Run `Prepare_ISIC2018.py` for data preperation and dividing data to train,validation and test sets. </br>
+3- Run `Train_Skin_Lesion_Segmentation.py` for training the model using trainng and validation sets.
+The model will be train for 100 epochs and it will save the best weights for the valiation set. </br>
+4- For performance calculation and producing segmentation result, run `Evaluate_Skin.py`.
+It will represent performance measures and will saves related results in `output` folder.</br>

+**Notice:**
+For training and evaluating on ISIC 2017 and ph2 follow the bellow steps: :</br>
+**ISIC 2017**- Download the ISIC 2017 train dataset from [this](https://challenge.isic-archive.com/data) link and extract both training dataset and ground truth folders inside the `dataset_isic18\7`. </br> then Run ` 	Prepare_ISIC2017.py` for data preperation and dividing data to train,validation and test sets. </br>
+**ph2**- Download the ph2 dataset from [this](https://www.dropbox.com/s/k88qukc20ljnbuo/PH2Dataset.rar) link and extract it then Run ` 	Prepare_ph2.py` for data preperation and dividing data to train,validation and test sets. </br>
+Follow step 3 and 4 for model traing and performance estimation.
+For ph2 dataset you need to first train the model with ISIC 2018 data set and then fine-tune the trained model using ph2 dataset.

 ---
 ## Environment and Installation